Jury finds Alex Jones caused $4 million in damages to two Sandy Hook parents - KTVZ

 An attorney for Jones could not immediately be reached for comment.

+Jones himself celebrated the jury’s decision, calling it a “major victory for truth,” in a video posted online to his conspiratorial outlet Infowars.

+“They thought they would shut us down,” Jones said.
+“But that jury understood the truth and resisted the propaganda.”

-The decision from the jury is a partial ending to a years-long process that began in 2018 when Lewis and Heslin sued Jones and his company, Free Speech Systems, which is the parent of the right-wing media organization Infowars.
+The decision from the jury is a partial ending to a years-long process that began in 2018 when Lewis and Heslin sued Jones and his company, Free Speech Systems, which is Infowars’ parent.

 Jones baselessly said in the aftermath of the Sandy Hook shooting, in which 26 people were killed, that the incident was staged.
 Facing multiple lawsuits, Jones later acknowledged the shooting occurred.
 He testified in court this week that he now believed it to be “100% real.”